 - Create on your schedule.
-Make your handmade goods on a set schedule, when you have spare time, or whenever you want.
+Make your handmade goods when you have spare time or whenever you want.

 - Turn your passion into income.
-Like many online business ideas on this list, an entrepreneurial endeavour backed by passion leads to a more fulfilling experience.
+Like many of the online business ideas on this list, an entrepreneurial endeavor backed by passion leads to a more fulfilling experience.

 Ready to find new homes for your handcrafts?
 Get started here:

 - Moving From Etsy to Shopify: An Ecommerce Migration Story

 - The Business of DIY: 21 Things to Make and Sell Online

 17. Become a social media manager